Berkshire Arts & Technology Charter Public School: Sports

-BART has a cross country running team, girls and boys soccer and basketball teams, and a co-ed Ultimate team.
+BART has a co-ed cross country running team, soccer team, Ultimate team, Volleyball team, and basketball team, in addition to a girls basketball team.
 The cross country team is open to students in the 6th through 12th grade, all other teams are available to students in the 8th grade and above.
 BART is a member of the River Valley Athletic League (RVAL), which comprises independent and charter schools in the greater Pioneer Valley region.
 Students must have passing grades (70% or higher) in all classes in order to participate in school athletics to promote the idea of the scholar-athlete.